Anish342/Anish342.github.io/about.md

 My research and academic interests lie in the domain of machine learning, natural language processing and statistics.
 I love to delve into research areas encompassing dimensionality reduction methods, applied machine learning and artificial intelligence, Internet of Things (IoT), and the underlying mathematical intricacies of machine learning models.

 **Research Interests:**
-* Dimensionality Reduction
+* LLM's on the edge
-* Applied Machine Learning
+* Privacy in Edge LLMs
-* LLM Trustworthiness
+* LLM based agents

 **Personal Interests:**
 * I enjoy playing basketball, and have been to national level competitions and secured 4th place twice.